 We live in a digital world, or as we call it a ‘digital first world,’ meaning engagement between two parties happens through digital before it happens in person (if ever in person at all).
 There are stats about the high proportion of a human day spent on phones or browsers.
 Some call it concerningly high, we call it plain fascinating and informing.

-With the increasing co-dependent, on the internet, web apps and mobile apps, the best way to compete (or survive) is to prioritise understanding how users engage with your business, and optimise every building block so everyone wins.
+With our increasing co-dependency on the internet, web apps and mobile apps, the best way to compete (or survive) is to prioritise understanding how users engage with your business and optimise every building block so everyone wins.
 An attractive, engaging, and efficient user interface (UI) gives way to a potent user experience (UX).

 The key focus for a UI designer is to manage the way in which a user and their devices interact with the digital experience you are providing via your digital product (custom software app, mobile app, website or intranet).
 The design process is not a single endeavour, but works hand in hand with a user experience designer.
 It looks to define the appearance of a digital product, look, feel, response time, and type of outcome.